Prepare to listen. Sit still, take a few deep breaths then pray: Lord God, open my ears and let me hear your words today. Amen.

 Respond to Jesus in prayer

-Go and live obediently in the world as a wanted disciple of Jesus.
+Go and live obediently in the world confident of Christ in you.